Projects

 Digital Graffiti

 Digital Graffiti is an innovative technology platform that was developed starting in 2001.
-It allowed virtual messages and information to be left like electronic post-its in any location.
-Using mobile devices such as PDAs (personal digital assistants), notebooks and later smartphones, these messages were retrieved on a location-specific basis and superimposed on the real environment…
+A world-first, it allowed virtual information like text, images, sounds, videos, or even program code to be left like electronic post-its in any location.
+Digital Graffiti utilized mobile devices such as PDAs (personal digital assistants), notebooks, and later smartphones to retrieve messages…